 - Transnasional bus services are scheduled to complete the journey from Kangsar to Melaka in 10 hours 50 minutes.

-Use the Search Form to buy your bus tickets from Kangar to Melaka.
+Use the Search Box to buy your bus tickets from Kangar to Melaka.

 Kangar Bus Station

 Bus services to Melaka depart from the Terminal Bukit Lagi in Kangar.

 Melaka Bus Station

 The final stop for bus services from Kangar is Melaka Sentral Bus Station, Jalan Tun Razak, Plaza Melaka Sentral, 75400 Melaka, Malaysia.